itsjohncs/johncs.com/content/posts/monads-and-how-we-lie.rst

     We can read the type of putStrLn like this: putStrLn takes a string and returns an I/O action that has a result type of () […] An I/O action is something that, when performed, will carry out an action with a side-effect […] and will also contain some kind of return value inside it.

 This might be the extent of your understanding of the ``IO`` monad and that's totally fine.
-It's fairly serviceable abstraction: ``IO a`` is a reference to a function, and that function returns a value of type ``a``.
+It's a fairly serviceable abstraction: ``IO a`` is a reference to a function, and that function returns a value of type ``a``.
 Cool cool, great great.

 The Sky Darkens, Thunder Clashes
 ================================

 But hold on a sec, if ``IO a`` is a reference to a function, what parameters does the function take?
-If it doesn't take any parameters, wouldn't any two ``IO String`` references be equivalent?
+If it doesn't take any parameters, wouldn't any two invocations of a function be equivalent?
 We are pure and fancy and Haskell isn't supposed to let a function return different things if it's given the same arguments.
 So how can two ``getLine`` calls return two different things?

 Well there is a parameter, and it's really weird: ``IO a`` expands out to essentially ``World -> (World, a)``.